mahta73/Operating-System/OS.md

 Many possible solutions are available.
 The key element of each is a mutex, which ensures that only one of the participants can change state at once.
 The barber must acquire this mutual exclusion before checking for customers and release it when they begin either to sleep or cut hair.
 A customer must acquire it before entering the shop and release it once they are sitting in either a waiting room chair or the barber chair, and also when they leave the shop because no seats were available.
 This eliminates both of the problems mentioned in the previous section.
 A number of semaphores is also required to indicate the state of the system.
 For example, one might store the number of people in the waiting room.

 The following pseudocode guarantees synchronization between barber and customer and is deadlock free, but may lead to starvation of a customer.
 The problem of starvation can be solved by utilizing a queue where customers are added as they arrive, so that barber can serve them on a first come first served basis (FIFO => First In, First Out) The functions wait() and signal() are functions provided by the semaphores.
-In c-code notation, a wait() is a P() and a signal() is a V().

 ```
 # The first two are mutexes (only 0 or 1 possible)